 Instructions

-- Combine all the ingredients into a high-powered blender.
+- Combine all the ingredients except the hemp milk into a high-powered blender.

 - Blend for 1-2 minutes.
 You may need to use a tamper to press everything down.